microsoft/vscode-docs/docs/editor/accessibility.md

 Some areas that support Tab navigation are:

-* The View switcher (File Explorer, Search, Source Control, Debug, Extensions)
+* The View switcher (File Explorer, Search, Source Control, Run, Extensions)
 * The header of collapsible sections in a view to expand/collapse
 * Actions in views and sections
 * Actions for items in the tree